hnarayanan/harishnarayanan.org/README.md

 over the code.

 - Expose RSS feed
+- Every section needs a title and a description in some dictionary
 - Replace the above non-license with something friendlier
 - Replace this file with a useful README
 - Grep for and remove all remaining egregious uses of inline styling